Media and material changes in culture and humanities research

 Open, Responsible and Sustainable Research in the making: Software, Datasets, infrastructures

 My interdisciplinary interests and expertise centre on the development of sustainable knowledge infrastructures and communities of practice around open, reproducible, equitable and transparent data and software in the Arts and Humanities and Cultural Heritage.
 Through my practical project- and policy-based roles as UKRI-AHRC Policy and Engagement Fellow in Digital Research and Innovation Infrastructure and as Software Sustainability Institute Fellow, as well as through my collaboration in large infrastructure investments in Arts and Humanities and Heritage sector such as the TaNC programme and the Digital Research Infrastructure for Arts and Humanities, I am actively involved in the all aspects of the development of key technical infrastructure considerations, including sustainability and data management plans, risk assessment exercises, mitigation measures and legacy management.
-Sustainable digital research infrastructures, including digital services, access equipment, facilities and expertise, will enable better science, support innovation and provide arts and humanities researchers with the resource and capacity to address, at pace and scale, the urgent questions of our time.

 In my work I seek to bring to the forefront the humane aspect of infrastructure, by supporting the sustainable development of communities of practice and networks of stakeholders, including the wider scientific community, policymakers, business and enterprise, by actively promoting knowledge exchange, transfer and collaboration opportunities and a ‘training-as-infrastructure’ culture.
 My practical project- or policy- based research and experience is also supported by theoretical approaches and critical reflection on the concepts of ‘sustainability’ and ‘failure’ in digital scholarship, from technical obsolescence to management challenges of collaborative, interdisciplinary research projects, as well as environmental aspects of maximal computing and computationally intensive work.